iExecBlockchainComputing/iexec-server-js-client/README.md

 ### Submit a work

-Call the dapp smart contract "iexecSubmit" method to submit a work:
+Call the dapp smart contract "iexecSubmit" method to submit a work (for reference only, not part of this repo library):

 ```js
 const oracleJSON = require('iexec-oracle-contract/build/contracts/IexecOracle.json');